MPR-GUI: Benchmarking and Enhancing Multilingual Perception and Reasoning in GUI Agents: MPR-GUI-Bench

 \section{MPR-GUI-Bench}

-Existing studies for GUI applications on LVLMs have mostly neglected fine-grained P\&R capabilities, leading to disparities in their development.
-Moreover, even fewer studies have focused on these capabilities in multi-lingual contexts.
-As technology advances, users from diverse linguistic backgrounds have an increasingly urgent demand for LVLMs.
-Therefore, to achieve broader applications in GUI scenarios, it is crucial for LVLMs to eliminate multi-lingual bias.
-To this end, we introduce the \textbf{M}ulti-lingual fine-grained \textbf{P}erception and \textbf{R}easoning \textbf{GUI} \textbf{Bench}mark (\textbf{MPR-GUI-Bench}), a benchmark evaluating these capabilities in diverse multilingual GUI tasks.
+Existing GUI benchmarks have mostly neglected fine-grained P\&R capabilities, leading to difficulties in their development.
+Moreover, even fewer studies have focused on these capabilities in multilingual settings.
+To this end, We propose \textbf{MPR-GUI-Bench}, the first benchmark to systematically evaluate the fine-grained P\&R capabilities required by GUI tasks in multilingual environments.